 He pointed a spindly finger at the dice.
 "Two of you against the world," he replied.
 His words resounded like thunder echoing in my mind, and in a lightening flash I was drawn back to a scene playing on the map.
 Moriyah and I were sitting at home on our couch.
 I had pulled her onto my lap for some snuggles and declared, "It's just the two of us against the world."
 The two of us-and the dice had rolled the number two.

 "What does this mean?
-What if you had rolled a different number instead of two.
+What if you had rolled a different number.
 Then what?"

 He responded by picking up the dice and rolling again.
-The number four came up-two dots on each die.
+It landed on the number four-two dots on each die.
 The map swirled and churned again until a different scene, one which had never happened in this life, appeared.
-In this world, I had decided not to have the baby.
+In this world I had decided not to have the baby.
 I went to the abortion clinic all alone because neither my family nor my church would support it.
 Then the map went dark like someone had turned out a spotlight.
 "This decision was four you," responded the Fate.
-He had rolled the number four.

 "Yes," he answered appreciatively, pleased that I understood.